Report on

 desired.
 The planed edge should be turned against the ruler.
 All the splices

 were laid between the keys.
+The

-The covers were glued.
+covers were glued.
 I made sure they didn't slide when they were clamped down.
 Pictures 34- 35.

-had dried.
+The front edge was shifted when the glue had dried.
 A completely smooth edge is necessary to cut the keys right.

 The seam separating the natural and

 accidental keyblanks corresponds with a scribed line.
+In front of this line three further

-are scribed, the space between them being 1.5, 3, and 1.5 mm.
+lines are scribed, the space between them being 1.5, 3, and 1.5 mm.

-A hobby knife and ruler were used.
-I drew as many times as needed to give the full depth the whole way.
+many times as needed to give the full depth the whole way.
 Pictures 36-37.

 Pencil lines were scribed in the seams on

-These pencil lines were examined through
+the keyblank for the naturals.
+These pencil lines were examined through the

-like they had same width.
+they had same width.

-All the straight saw cuts were sawn from
+The keyblank was sawn out.
+All the straight saw cuts were sawn

-when I made the sawcuts from the front.
+covers when I made the sawcuts from the front.
+The accidentals were sawn free from the naturals with a

-Evening concert with Mikko Korhonen on
+Evening concert with Mikko Korhonen on his own Wåhlström and anonymous clavichords.

 All the accidentals were cut away in